mausimus/ShaderGlass/README.md

 * _Output -> Aspect Ratio Correction_ - presets for common aspect ratio correction factors (DOS, etc.), applied horizontally to preserve scanline count

 * _Output -> Frame Skip_ - in order to improve performance divide frame rate by n (capture is done at VSync rate)

+* _Output -> Fullscreen_ (Ctrl+Shift+G) - turn ShaderGlass into a topmost fullscreen borderless window, in Glass mode you will still see yellow outline around the screen but if you can use
+Window Glass (surrounding black bars) or Window Clone (top-left aligned) with your source then you can avoid yellow edges; press Ctrl+Shift+G to revert

 * _Shader_ - choose RetroArch shader to apply, or _none_ shader for testing